A-Z of apps

 Tagboard - allows you to search a hashtag and create a board of the results from across various different social media.
 Your board can be embedded in a website, shown on large displays or integrated into mobile apps (web).

-Twitter is a powerful tool for sharing information, finding out news from colleagues and making new connections (iOS, Android, web).
+Twitter - a powerful tool for sharing information, finding out news from colleagues and making new connections (iOS, Android, web).

 University of Sussex - this mobile app for students gives access to lots of useful information: Study Direct, Sussex Direct, the Library and Skills Hub, news updates from the website, alerts about university weather closures, a location map, email etc. (iOS, Android).